Last updated: 14 March 2025

 The Security Rule establishes national standards for protecting the security of electronic PHI.
 It specifies administrative, physical, and technical safeguards that covered entities must implement to secure ePHI.

-Protected health information needs to be protected in all mediums: electronic, paper, and oral.
-PHI isn’t just confined to medical records and test results.
-In fact, any information that can identify a patient and is used or disclosed during the course of care is considered PHI.
-Even if the information by itself doesn’t reveal a patient’s medical history, it is still considered PHI.
+PHI isn't just confined to medical records and test results.
+Any information that can identify a patient and is used or disclosed during the course of care is considered PHI, even if the information by itself doesn't reveal a patient's medical history.

 Go deeper: